Aircraft livery: Elements

 Airline liveries involve set individual elements.

-The airline's title is usually set in a specific style.
+The airline's name is usually set in a specific style.
 This is closely defined by typographical designers as a logotype.
 The specification covers: typeface (either a commercially available typeface, or else a specially designed and copyrighted custom typeface); type size; type case (capitals or "uppercase," upper and lowercase, lowercase only); cut (Romans or upright letters, italics or slanted letters, regular/condensed/expanded type); weight (bold, medium, light); proportion (defined as units of tight or loose setting, plus amount and degree of type kerning).
 Size varies according to fleet member; the larger the aircraft, the larger the titling.
 Since type is designed to be customarily read from a flat surface, airline livery type is often modified to fit curved aircraft surfaces.
 The specifications result in a logotype: a cliche of type whose characteristics remain unchanged.

 The airline's monogram or emblem is defined in terms of geometry by graphic designers.
 The resulting specification is called a logo.
 Logos are also modified to fit curved surfaces and appear identical from diverse viewing angles.

 The colour or colours are specified in terms of colour matching and standardisation systems like Pantone or Federal Standard 595.
 The resulting specification is called a colourway.

 Individual aircraft types most often have individually designed liveries which appear to be identical, but are not quite the same as those applied to other aircraft types operated by the same airline.
 Uniform liveries became generally adopted by the 1950s and '60s.
 Before then, individual airlines, notably Aeroflot and some US carriers like Delta Air Lines, used custom liveries designed for each individual aircraft type they operated.
 Aeroflot abandoned the practice as late as 1974, adopting a uniform livery across its fleet.